ikmb/exome-seq/docs/usage.md

 ## Tool-specific options

 ### CNVkit
+CNVKit runs in two separate modes: single and paired.
+In single mode, every patient sample will run stand-alone using a reference panel.
+This reference panel can be provided by the user through the option `--cnv_gz` (also see [here](https://cnvkit.readthedocs.io/en/stable/pipeline.html)) or will be built on-the-fly as a flat reference.
+Using a flat reference as usually not a good idea for exome data, since bait capture efficiency is not uniform, and neither is the coverage across exons.
+Paired mode on the other hand compares a normal sample with all tumor samples from the same patient and does not need a pre-existing reference panel.
+Naturally, single mode always runs whereas the paired mode only activates if the right data is provided (i.e. at least one tumor and one normal sample from the same patient).

+For xGen v2, a reference panel is included and used automatically.
+Since this panel was produced from our own in-house data, you may want to override this option tho.

 #### `--cnv_gz`
-If you wish to overwrite the default CNVKit reference file, you can provide it with this option.
+If you wish to provide a CNVKit reference panel, this option is for you.
 This file must be compressed with gzip (.cnn.gz) and match the assembly and exome kit!
 #### `--cnvkit_mode` [ default = "hmm-germline" ]
 The segmentation mode for CNV intervals.
 Default is hmm-germline.
 Other options are documented [here](https://cnvkit.readthedocs.io/en/stable/pipeline.html#segment).
 #### `--cnvkit_mode_tumor` [ default = "cbs" ]